-Hire senior talents successfully
+Hiring senior talent successfully

 What can companies do?

-1) Integration into corporate strategy
+1) Integration into the corporate strategy

-3) Strategic workforce planning
+3) Strategic personnel planning

 4) Implementation of concrete measures